Search by Keyword

 This introduction is four measures long and consists only of percussive elements, the only purposes of this intro being to set the tempo for the song and to allow Paul's vocal to have a springboard in the fourth measure.
 The first measure consists mostly of Paul thumping a 4/4 beat on the sounding board of his acoustic guitar, accentuated by a little snare work from Ringo at the end.
 The second measure is taken up only by Paul's guitar thumping and his overdubbed handclaps (stereo mix only).
 Ringo comes back in with a snare and tom tom fill in the third measure, all of this coming to a halt on the downbeat of the fourth measure which creates a 'Beatles break' for Paul to begin his vocalization.

-The first twelve-measure verse then begins which consists of Paul on vocals, acoustic guitar, piano and bass as well as a subdued drum beat from Ringo.
+The first twelve-measure verse then begins, which consists of Paul on vocals, acoustic guitar, piano and bass as well as a subdued drum beat from Ringo.
 In fact, Ringo's performance on this song sounds as if it was played with brushes, his riding cymbal beat only slightly detected throughout.
 Paul adds little extraneous vocal sounds in between his lyric lines in measures three and five, other very slight vocalizations also being detected in other measures as well.

 Paul's overdubbed electric rhythm guitar finally arrives in the seventh measure, which fits in nicely as Paul plays it high up on the neck.
-However, with the chord changes that start in the ninth measure, his positioning on the neck lowers which end up sounding slightly out-of-tune by the time the eleventh measure kicks in.
+However, with the chord changes that start in the ninth measure, his positioning on the neck lowers which ends up sounding slightly out-of-tune by the time the eleventh measure kicks in.
 The eleventh measure includes a snare drum break while the twelfth measure includes a repeat of the 'Beatles break,' allowing Paul to begin singing the second verse, this being the first occasion in the song that Paul's vocal overdubbing is detected.
-Ringo performs another snare drum fill here as well as a segue into the verse that follows.
+Ringo performs another snare drum fill here as well, as a segue into the verse that follows.

 The second verse continues the same instrumentation throughout, the electric guitar unfortunately starting out in the lower positioning and still sounding somewhat out-of-tune.
 One can detect another instance of Paul's overdubbed vocals in measure four, possibly covering over what he felt was an unsatisfactory vocal performance from the rhythm track.
 Ringo adds snare drum fills in measures nine, ten and twelve this time around.
 The twelfth measure is again a 'Beatles break' with Paul rising to a heavy, soulful falsetto reading of the song's title as a transition to the third verse that follows.

 This third verse, which is only eleven measures this time around, becomes the emotional climax of the song due to Paul's heavy-handed vocal work.
 He inadvertently adds extra syllables to the main phrase of the song repeatedly, such as “road-ah” in measure three, “da-do it, do it” in measure four, and “i-ee-it in the ro-ooh-oad” in measures five and six.
-Paul's electric guitar suitably begins the verse in the higher in-key positioning but then unfortunately transcends down again by the seventh measure.
-Paul's bass begins to show off a little in the second and third measures just to add a little ingenuity and variance.
+Paul's electric guitar suitably begins the verse in the higher in-key positioning but then unfortunately moves back down again by the seventh measure.
+Paul's bass begins to show off a little in the second and third measures just to add a little ingenuity and variation.
 This time the 'Beatles break' happens in the tenth measure so that Paul can end the song with his final spirited plea to “do it in the road” before the final staccato chord pounds on the downbeat of the eleventh measure with a sturdy open hi-hat crash ringing the song out.

 Sometime in 1982, a flexi-disc that featured “Rocky Raccoon” and “Why Don't We Do It In The Road?” was released as a promotional tool by Capitol/Evatone, these discs being given away at either “Musicland,” “Discount” or “Sam Goody” record stores whenever a Beatles album was purchased.
 This flexi-disc was printed on clear vinyl and adhered to the picture of The Beatles as found on the back cover of the “Hey Jude” album.

-The above mentioned compilation album “Anthology 3” was released on October 28th, 1996, 'take four' of Paul's rhythm track being included therein.
+The above mentioned compilation album “Anthology 3” was released on October 28th, 1996, "take four" of Paul's rhythm track being included therein.

 Elements heard in the introduction of “Why Don't We Do It In The Road?” were included on the track “Lady Madonna” as heard on the album “Love,” which was released on November 20th, 2006.